Going Public Through a Reverse Merger Transaction

 Drawing on our knowledge, experience and expertise, Swordblade & Co will help you complete your reverse merger smoothly.
 While we are strong advocates of direct listing as the way for small caps to go public, we can guide you to a successful reverse merger if that is your preferred way of entering a market.

-A reverse merger enables a private company to go public without the costly and time-consuming traditional IPO process.
+A reverse merger enables a private company to go public without the costly and time-consuming traditional IPO (Initial Public Offering) process.
 During the merger (also known as a reverse IPO) the private company acquires or takes control of a larger, already publicly-trading company with the aim of itself going public.
 Usually, the public entity has little or no operating business and is referred to as a “shell” company.
 What it does have is a stock market listing, a board of directors and maybe some cash in the bank.

 When the private company “reverse merges” into the public company, the two become an entirely new operating business.
 The shell company no longer exists.
 Generally, the newly merged company changes name to reflect its business.